Sustainable development in Scotland: Electricity distribution

 However, controversy has arisen about Ofgem's proposed plans to increase transmission charges for distant electrical generation.
 This was widely seen as placing renewable energy production in Scotland at a considerable disadvantage.
 Jason Ormiston, the chief executive of Scottish Renewables was quoted as saying "At a time when the UK government's chief scientific adviser has said that climate change is the greatest threat to humanity, here we have the industry regulator penalising renewable electricity generators for generating where the resource is greatest."
 The issue was highlighted the following month when leaked Department of Trade and Industry documents indicated that, despite Scottish successes, under current policies Britain would miss the EU's 2020 target of 20% energy from renewables by a considerable margin.
 In the same month a report by Xero Energy Limited into these 'use of system' transmission charges across Europe indicated that the UK system creates costs that are up to thirty times higher in Scotland than elsewhere in Europe and that charges for the islands are "almost certainly higher than any other European country".
-Rob Gibson an MSP for the Highlands and Islands described the charges as "a tax on geography", and Elaine Hanton of HIE claimed the report raised "serious concerns".Scott, N.C.
-(August 2007) European practices with grid connection, reinforcement, constraint and charging of renewable energy projects (pdf) Inverness.
-HIE/Xero Energy.
-Retrieved on 13 September 2007.
+Rob Gibson an MSP for the Highlands and Islands described the charges as "a tax on geography", and Elaine Hanton of HIE claimed the report raised "serious concerns".

 Discussions between the Scottish and Norwegian governments aimed at creating a sub-sea grid to take renewable energy from Scotland to the European mainland are planned for early 2008.

 Hydrogen economy

 An innovative approach was proposed by BP in partnership with Scottish and Southern Energy for the creation of a hydrogen-based power station at Peterhead.
 The project would have taken natural gas extracted from the North Sea, crack the gas to produce hydrogen and carbon dioxide, and burn the hydrogen as the fuel source to create electricity in a 475 MW power station.
 The CO2 would then have been returned to the Miller field reservoir more than 4 km under the seabed in a process called carbon sequestration (see above).
 The scheme was expected to be in production by 2009 at a projected cost of $600 million, although it fell through as it failed to gain sufficient support from the UK government to enable this to occur.
-Had it been completed, the plant would have been the first industrial-scale, hydrogen power station in the world.There are ongoing attempts to keep the project alive—see for example Perry, David (25 May 2007) "Last-ditch fight on to save green gas project".
-Aberdeen.
-Press and Journal.
+Had it been completed, the plant would have been the first industrial-scale, hydrogen power station in the world.